ory/sdk/clients/client/ruby/docs/DefaultApi.md

 api_instance = OryHydraClient::DefaultApi.new
 flow = 'flow_example' # String | The Settings Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/settings?flow=abcde`). opts = {
+  x_session_token: 'x_session_token_example', # String | The Session Token of the Identity performing the settings flow.
   submit_self_service_settings_flow: OryHydraClient::SubmitSelfServiceSettingsFlowWithPasswordMethod.new({password: 'password_example'}) # SubmitSelfServiceSettingsFlow |
 }